peemedeiros/peemedeiros/README.md

 ### Hi there 👋, I'm Pedro

 Developer who loves codes and gym!
-Used to like do some front-end works, but back-end got my heart <3. <br>
+Used to like do some front-end works, but back-end really got my heart <3. <br>
 Graduated at System Development since 2020 and working on leveling up my Lavarel skills more and more.
-Specially on development of REST APIs.
+Specially on big web systems development.

 Skills:
 * PHP
 * LARAVEL
+* Relational Databases
+* Cloud computing AWS
+* Docker
+* REST API
 * HTML
 * CSS
 * JS